acgessler/cpp.js/Readme.md

    // The default implementation handles C and C++-style
    // comments and also removes line continuations.
    // Since this function is invoked on all files before
-   // any preprocessing happens, it can be thought of a
+   // any preprocessing happens, it can be thought of as a
-   // generic preprocessor to the preprocessor. comment_stripper : null
+   // "preprocessor to the preprocessor". comment_stripper : null
 }